speedingplanet/nuix-react/labs/lab-01.md

 ### UsersView.tsx

 Create an event handler, and attach it to `FindUsers`'s `searchDisplayName` event.
 The event handler can log the search term to the console or to the DOM, your choice.
+Remember to use the `props` pattern, since we're looping over routing configurations.

 Test your component

 STOP HERE.

 ## Part 7: Putting it all together

+COMPLETED, but let's review.

 In `AddUser.jsx`, set up form fields to capture the following information